davidcereal/Important_Political_Entities_Finder/README.md

 #### If you have a Foreign Affairs magazine subscription
 If you would have a subscription to Foreign Affairs magazine, you can put your username and password in the config.py file.
 Doing so will allow you to scrape as many articles as you please.
+Note: This assumes Foreign Affairs has kept the format of the relevant web-pages unchanged.

 You can specify how many articles to scrape in the config.py file.
 The default is set to 100.